A quick review before we pick up where we left off:

 Then Paul took the men, and the next day he purified himself along with them and went into the temple, giving notice when the days of purification would be fulfilled and the offering (sacrifice) presented for each one of them.” –Acts 21:22-26

 The Jerusalem Council, led by the apostle, James, the half-brother of Messiah Yeshua, instructs Paul to complete the ritual cleansing associated with vows which includes animal sacrifice!
-If Paul, the great apostle and missionary truly believed that the Law had been abolished in the death/resurrection and ascension of Messiah Yeshua, then Scripture should record his objection to this order.
+If Paul, the great apostle and missionary, truly believed that the Law had been abolished in the death/resurrection and ascension of Messiah Yeshua, then Scripture should record his objection to this order.
 But it does not.
 Instead, Paul agrees with the plan.
-Two decades after the death and resurrection of Messiah Yeshua, Paul and other believing brothers perform ritual sacrifices in the Temple in Jerusalem.
+Two decades after the death and resurrection of Messiah Yeshua, Paul and other believing brothers schedule a time to perform ritual sacrifices in the Temple in Jerusalem.
 It is likely that Paul and these men were fulfilling Nazarite vows in accordance with the Torah in Numbers 6:9-12.
 Why is this happening (animal sacrifice nonetheless) if Yeshua’s sacrificial death brought the Torah to an end?
 Answer: Messiah’s work did NOT bring the Torah to an end.
 James, the leader of the believers in Jerusalem at that time, instructs Paul to follow his directions so that, “all will know that there is nothing in what they have been told about you, but that you yourself also live in observance of the Law.”

 Case closed?
 No, there’s more.
 It is while Paul was at the temple, following the directions given by James, that a riot broke out regarding his presence there, and after being questioned by the Roman commander, he was sent to Felix, the governor in Caesarea.
 Felix first heard the accusations against Paul by the Sanhedrin officials: that Paul was a troublemaker, stirred up riots, and desecrated the Temple.
 Then he allows Paul to testify about himself, saying: